tropintropin/sash_windows/timeline.md

-# Sash Windows Across the Europe
+# Early Sash Windows in the Europe

 ```mermaid
 gantt